Henry VIII's fourth wife Anne of Cleves was his luckiest. She kept her head and became one of the richest women in England.

 Royal Marriage Refusals

 Henry had earned a reputation as a poor choice of husband if you wished to live and be happy.
-At almost fifty he was on the verge of Tudor old age and his corpulent form, seeping leg ulcer, paranoia and temper were deterrents.
+At almost fifty he was on the verge of Tudor old age and his corpulent form, seeping leg ulcer, paranoia, and temper were deterrents.
 Marie of Guise, the future wife of James V of Scotland, politely but uncompromisingly refused Henry’s advances.
 Sixteen-year-old Christina of Milan, Catherine of Aragon’s great-niece, remarked that if she had two heads then she might take the chance but as she had only one she’d decline.

 Thomas Cromwell advocated Anna von Julich-Kleve-Berg, better known as Anne of Cleves, who was born on the 22nd September 1515 in Dusseldorf, capital of the Duchy of Berg, now in North Rhine-Westphalia, Germany.
-She was the second of four children born to Johann III “the Peaceful,” Duke of Cleves, Count of Mark and his wife Maria of Julich-Berg.
-A ten-year-old Anne had been contractually betrothed to Francis I of Lorraine but this agreement was later cancelled.
+She was the second of four children born to Johann III “the Peaceful,” Duke of Cleves, Count of Mark, and his wife Maria of Julich-Berg.
+A ten-year-old Anne had been contractually betrothed to Francis I of Lorraine but this agreement was later canceled.

 Hans Holbein's Portrait of Anne of Cleves

 Court artist Hans Holbein the Younger was dispatched to paint portraits of sisters Anna and Amalia of Cleves (1517-1586) so that Henry could choose between them.
 Holbein’s portrait of Anna depicted a demure and finely dressed woman in her twenties.

 Henry selected Anna, possibly because she had greater hereditary rights than Amalia who was the fourth child of the Duke and Duchess of Cleves.
 Amalia never married.